kiwigrid/gherkin-testcafe/README.md

 ```

 __Note:__ Do not set `--tags` CLI parameter when running tests through the programming interface as it is internally used to pass the selected tags to the gherkin compiler.

+### Cucumber Expressions

+Besides using Regular Expressions, you can also use [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) in your steps, and have support for [Optional text](https://cucumber.io/docs/cucumber/cucumber-expressions/#optional-text), [Alternative text](https://cucumber.io/docs/cucumber/cucumber-expressions/#alternative-text) and getting parameters in their desired types.
+The [Cucumber built-in parameter types](https://cucumber.io/docs/cucumber/cucumber-expressions/#parameter-types) are supported by default.

+It's also possible to add custom parameter types by creating a file that exports a `cucumberExpressions.ParameterTypeRegistry`, and passing this file's path to the CLI with `--param-type-registry-file` or to the Programming interface with the `parameterTypeRegistryFile` method.

+Example:

+1. Create a _ParameterTypeRegistry_ (e.g. _myCustomParamRegistry.js_):

+        const { ParameterTypeRegistry, ParameterType } = require('cucumber-expressions');

+        class Color {
+            constructor(name) {
+                this.name = `${name} color`;
+            }
+        }

+        const registry = new ParameterTypeRegistry();

+        registry.defineParameterType(
+            new ParameterType(
+                'color', // name of the parameter
+                /red|blue|yellow/, // regexp used to match
+                Color, // the parameter's type
+                name => new Color(name) // transformer function
+            )
+        );

+        module.exports = registry;

+2. Use it in a step:

+        When I am searching for the blue color on Google

+3. Retrieve the value in the step implementation:

+        When('I am searching for the {color} color on Google', async (t, [color]) => {
+            console.log(color.name); // blue color
+        });

+4. Configure the _runner_ to use your custom _ParameterTypeRegistry_:

+        runner.parameterTypeRegistryFile(require.resolve('./myCustomParamRegistry.js'))

+    __Note:__ Do not set `--param-type-registry-file` CLI parameter when running tests through the programming interface as it is internally used to pass the path of the _ParameterTypeRegistry_ file to the gherkin compiler.

+Please refer to the examples folder, and the official [Cucumber Expressions](https://cucumber.io/docs/cucumber/cucumber-expressions/) documentation for more details.

 ### Hooks